Article first published December 2014, updated June 2019

 Once launched, people can create an account and upload a video to enter before sharing that video with friends and family in order to gain votes and win the contest.

 You can manage everything from the administration interface, including moderation of videos, management of comments, and more.
 When the contest is over, you can easily download all entrants and their email addresses and upload it as a CSV file to your chosen email marketing software.

 In terms of cost, packages begin at $250 per month.

 Other contest types

-If you are interested in running other types of contests & promotions, such as coupon giveaways or instant win competitions then Woobox may be your best bet.
+If you’re interested in running other types of contests and promotions, such as coupon giveaways or instant win competitions, then Woobox may be your best bet.

 Woobox allows you to create a variety of contest types with forms that gather valuable lead information (including email addresses).
 At the end of your campaign, you simply download your data and import the email addresses you’ve collected into your chosen email marketing software.

 Pricing begins at $15/month and goes up from there, depending on usage.

 By following the best practices around premise, prize, and promotion outlined above, you can create a highly appealing contest that builds your email list without needing to offer up big cash prizes that’ll cost your business more than it’s worth.

 Your turn: Have you ever tried a contest as a way to grow your list of email subscribers?
 If not, what questions do you have about getting a contest up and running?